garrandall/popular-music-data/tracks/who-s-your-baby--the-archies.md

 Who's you dreaming of ?
 You're the only one my eyes can see

-An' let me say in ev'ry way you are dynamite
+An' let me say in every way you are dynamite
 Do you know how good you really are ?
 Please don't let her stray away
 I pray each night